SummerSlam (1994): Storylines

 Kwang and Adam Bomb were both managed by Harvey Wippleman.
 On May 28, 1994, a King of the Ring qualifying match between Bomb and the 1–2–3 Kid was televised on WWF Superstars.
 The angle saw The Kid win after Kwang attempted to interfere on Bomb's behalf.
 Kwang accidentally spat green mist in Bomb's face, allowing the Kid to get the victory.
-Wippleman had Bomb and Kwang work as a tag team, but problems continued to develop between the two.
-The pair split after an argument cost them the match when they faced the team of the 1–2–3 Kid and "Sparky" Thurman Plugg.
+Wippleman had Bomb and Kwang work as a tag team, but problems continued between the two.
+The pair split after an argument cost them a match against the team of the 1–2–3 Kid and "Sparky" Thurman Plugg.
 Bomb and Kwang faced each other on house shows leading up to their dark match at SummerSlam 1994.

 One of the WWF's main storylines in 1994 was Ted DiBiase's creation of a stable known as the Million Dollar Corporation.
 That summer, DiBiase purchased the rights to Bam Bam Bigelow's contract from Bigelow's kayfabe girlfriend, Luna Vachon.
 Irwin R. Schyster, DiBiase's former partner in Money Inc., also joined the stable.
 Bigelow and Schyster were paired together to challenge for the WWF Tag Team Championship.
 The night before SummerSlam, The Headshrinkers dropped the belts to Diesel and Shawn Michaels.
 The match took place as scheduled, but the title was not on the line.

 In early 1994, the WWF brought back the WWF Women's Championship, which had been deactivated in 1990, and pushed Alundra Blayze to win a championship tournament and defeat all challengers.
 Luna Vachon was brought in to challenge Blayze in a series of matches but was defeated each time.
 The storyline then saw Vachon bring in Bull Nakano, a Japanese female wrestler, to gain revenge and challenge Blayze.

 Razor Ramon had been feuding with Shawn Michaels since being pushed to win the WWF Intercontinental Championship in late 1993.
 After defeating Shawn Michaels at WrestleMania X, Ramon dropped the belt to Diesel, Michaels' bodyguard.
 A rematch was scheduled for SummerSlam 1994.
 Ramon brought in NFL Hall of Famer Walter Payton to be his cornerman and help prevent Michaels from interfering.

 On the July 11, 1994 edition of Monday Night Raw, a major worked storyline began when Ted DiBiase announced that he had convinced Lex Luger to join the Million Dollar Corporation.
 Leading up to the pay-per-view, Tatanka confronted Lex Luger on several occasions, criticizing him for "selling out" to DiBiase.
 This led to a kayfabe admission from Luger that he had met with DiBiase, but Luger repeatedly denied having joined the corporation.
 He agreed to face Tatanka at SummerSlam to settle the argument.